Palestinian airborne arson attacks: History

-Since the beginning of the border riots, Palestinians have increasingly utilized incendiary kites, a primitive and inexpensive weapon that has managed to evade detection by IDF surveillance.
-In some instances, Palestinians successfully downed IDF surveillance drones with slingshots as the drones attempted to intercept the incendiary kites.
-By early May 2018, hundreds of these kites had been launched into Israel, resulting in devastating consequences.
+Since the beginning of the border riots, Palestinians increasingly utilized incendiary kites, a primitive weapon that managed to evade detection by IDF surveillance.
+In some instances, Palestinians downed IDF surveillance drones with slingshots as the drones attempted to intercept the incendiary kites.
+By early May 2018, hundreds of kites had been launched into Israel, resulting in devastating consequences.
 Hundreds of acres of JNF forests were set ablaze, causing immediate damage estimated at half a million shekels.
-The long-lasting consequences are significant, as it will take several years to restore the vegetation and soil that were incinerated.
+The long-lasting consequences were also significant, as it will take years to restore the vegetation and soil that were incinerated.
 On May 2, a massive fire broke out in the Be'eri Forest, destroying several hundred dunams of forest land.

-Since May 7, 2018, there has been an increasing use of a simpler method: incendiary balloons carrying pre-lit Molotov cocktails, launched from the Gaza Strip in addition to the kites.
+From May 2018, incendiary balloons carrying pre-lit Molotov cocktails were launched from the Gaza Strip in addition to kites.
 These balloons have a longer range compared to the kites.
-When the Molotov cocktail ignites, the balloons explode in midair, with burning material falling down, causing fires in several different locations.
-These incidents include a fire in a wheat field near Mefalsim and another in the Be'eri Forest.
-While occasional launches of these balloons were reported since early April, their use has escalated significantly since May.
+When the Molotov cocktail ignites, the balloons explode in midair and set off fires in different locations.
+This has led to fires in a wheat field near Mefalsim and Be'eri Forest.
+While launches of these balloons were reported in early April, their use escalated significantly in May.

 On May 11, the IDF deployed new, small remote-controlled drones equipped with knives on their wings to combat incendiary kites by cutting their guide lines.
 Reportedly, these drones downed more than 40 kites in the first two days.
 However, this method ultimately proved ineffective.

 By July 2018, incendiary kites and balloons had caused 678 fires in Israel, burning 910 hectares (2,260 acres) of woodland and 610 hectares (1,500 acres) of agricultural land.
 Some balloons landed in residential areas of the Eshkol Regional Council and the Sdot Negev Regional Council, though no injuries were reported.
 A cluster of balloons reached Beersheba, located some 40 kilometers (25 mi) from the Gaza Strip.

 In response to the escalating incendiary attacks, Israel took action.
 On July 9, 2018, Israel closed the Kerem Shalom border crossing, and on July 16, the transfer of gas and fuel via the crossing was stopped.

 Continued airborne arson attacks were reported in 2019, 2020 (in August 2020 fuel shipments to Gaza Strip were suspended again, in response of the resumed arson attacks.
 This caused the shut down of the only Gaza Strip power plant.), and 2021.
 In July 2021 Israel has reduced the fishing zone off Gaza by half, from 12 nautical miles to 6, in response to incendiary balloons launched into the Eshkol Regional Council area.

 To combat the new form of terrorism, the only reliable method was constant monitoring and putting out the fires by hand.
 In February 2020, the Light Blade (Lahav or), a new laser weapon system was deployed as an operational experiment to the Gaza border against kites and balloons.